zfifteen/consciousness/README.md

 ## Terms

 - B is a physical substrate with defined operating limits.
-Those limits include heat, power, material integrity, and memory as a physical store.
 - sigma(t) is the bound internal working state of B at time t.
 - U_H is a physical state transition of sigma.